awesomized/crc-fast-rust/README.md

 cargo build --release
 ```

+## Minimum Supported Rust Version (MSRV)

+This crate targets a `stable-2` policy (ie, the latest stable Rust version minus 2 minor versions) as the Minimum
+Supported Rust Version (MSRV).

+Bumping the `rust-version` will be considered a **MINOR** version bump.

+We'll try to support even older versions when possible, but given the high-performance use of SIMD intrinsics and other
+modern Rust features, this is merely a stated goal.
+We'll move up to `stable-2` ASAP when a sufficiently high
+performance improvement or necessary feature requires it.

 ## Performance

 Modern systems can exceed 100 GiB/s for calculating `CRC-32/ISCSI`, and nearly 90 GiB/s for `CRC-32/ISO-HDLC`,